-Depending on your pet’s situation, the procedure may go more smoothly if we place a catheter in the vein before giving the injection.
-Placing a catheter takes some additional time, but allows us to administer the euthanasia solution without restraint or a needle poke in front of you.
+We recommend placing a catheter in the vein before giving the injection so that the procedure may go more smoothly.
+We place a catheter at no extra cost and while it may take some additional time to perform the procedure, it allows us to administer the euthanasia solution without restraint or a needle poke in front of you.
 Some patients or guardians also feel more comfortable if the pet is first given a sedative injection.

 Who should be present?

 Not everyone is comfortable witnessing a beloved pet die.
 There is no shame in this.
 However, if you are comfortable staying with your pet, then we welcome you to do so.

 It may be helpful to understand what death looks like before you decide what is best for you.
 In most cases of euthanasia, the pet quickly becomes limp and stops breathing.
 Animals do not close their eyes when they die.
 Rarely, there may be what appears to be a breath or some muscle twitches.
 These are purely reflexes and not a conscious activity of the pet.
 In some cases, pets that are very dehydrated and weak may have weak veins as well.
 In these cases, we may have to use more than one vein to administer the euthanasia solution or have difficulty placing a catheter.